Employment-related child protection

 We must decide whether an investigation into a reportable allegation or conviction against an employee of a designated agency that has been notified to us has been properly conducted, and whether appropriate action was taken as a result of the investigation.

 In cases where the NSW Ombudsman has placed a ‘Contact the NSW Ombudsman’s Office’ flag against a carers’ reportable allegation history in the Carers Register, designated agencies must request information from the NSW Ombudsman before taking any action (including authorising carers).
 To request such information, please use the Carers Register – Contact Ombudsman Request Form below.

-- Practice Update - Making a finding
+- Making a finding of reportable conduct

 - Reporting of progress and results of investigations

 - Child protection guidelines